 Background information

-During the configuration change, you need to select canary nodes to implement a canary release.
-MSE Nacos instances support IP address-based canary release and tag-based canary release.
+During a configuration change, you select canary nodes for the release.
+MSE Nacos supports two types of canary releases: IP address-based and tag-based.

 IP address-based canary release

-IP address-based canary release is a basic canary release method.
-If you use this method, you can select a list of IP addresses to determine the machines for which a canary release needs to be implemented.
-In some small-sized business systems, this method can meet the canary release requirements, greatly reduce the risk of configuration pushes, and reduce the failures caused by configuration errors.
+An IP address-based canary release is a basic method where you select a list of IP addresses to determine which machines receive the new configuration.
+For small business systems, this method is sufficient for meeting release requirements.
+It greatly reduces the risk of configuration pushes and failures caused by configuration errors.

 Create a beta configuration